rrottmann/armbian-swaproot/README.md

 ## Prepare USB flash drive

-The following script prepares an attached USB flash drive for the swaproot mecha nism.
+The following script prepares an attached USB flash drive for the swaproot mechanism.

 PLEASE MAKE SURE THAT THIS IS THE ONLY USB DISK ATTACHED.
 THE DISK WILL BE FORMATTED!